Meet EPA Researcher Justin Conley, Ph.D.

 Whose work in your scientific field are you most impressed by?

 There are many people who do very good work, but I would acknowledge Lou Guillette.
-He had a personal impact on me and produced a very extensive and strong body of research related to reproductive toxicology and physiology.
+He had a personal impact on me during my undergraduate research and he produced a very extensive and strong body of research related to reproductive toxicology and physiology.
 He studied alligators primarily, but he was a really great scientist in terms of relating human and ecological health.
-He was highly regarded and I have learned a lot from reading his body of work.
+He was highly regarded, and I learned a lot from interacting with him and reading his body of work.

 You’re stranded on a desert island with a community of other survivors – what is your job?